jdegoes/blueeyes/README.md

 These combinators produce very descriptive *Specs* messages, because they are fully aware of the path, HTTP method, and query string parameters you are using to invoke the service.
 This eliminates duplication between textual description and test logic, and makes you more productive.

-### Running
+### Execution

 Services are run through a *server*.
 A "server" in this context refers to a *process*, not a *machine* -- any number of servers can run on the same physical machine.

-To create a server, Blue Eyes includes the *BlueEyesServer* trait, which is typically extended by an *object*.
+To create a server, BlueEyes includes the *BlueEyesServer* trait, which is typically extended by an *object*.
 You can specify all the services you want the server to run just by mixing in the traits that build them.
 For example, the following code creates a server that runs four services:

     object AppServer extends BlueEyesServer with EmailServices with OrderProcessingServices with LoginServices with CatalogServices